Hexafluoride: Radon hexafluoride

 Radon hexafluoride (RnF_{6}), the heavier homologue of xenon hexafluoride, has been studied theoretically, but its synthesis has not yet been confirmed.
 Higher fluorides of radon may have been observed in experiments where unknown radon-containing products distilled together with xenon hexafluoride, and perhaps in the production of radon trioxide: these may have been RnF4, RnF6, or both.
 It is likely that the difficulty in identifying higher fluorides of radon stems from radon being kinetically hindered from being oxidised beyond the divalent state.
 This is due to the strong ionicity of RnF2 and the high positive charge on Rn in RnF+.
 Spatial separation of RnF2 molecules may be necessary to clearly identify higher fluorides of radon, of which RnF4 is expected to be more stable than RnF6 due to spin–orbit splitting of the 6p shell of radon (RnIV would have a closed-shell 6s6p configuration).
+The ionicity of the Rn–F bond may also result in a strongly fluorine-bridged structure in the solid, so that radon fluorides may not be volatile.
+Continuing the trend, the heavier oganesson hexafluoride should be unbound.